jbirnick/jbirnick.github.io/content/posts/dedekind-domains/index.md

 | integer ring of the number field | coordinate ring of the curve |
 {{< /center >}}

-In both cases we have a Dedekind domain $A$ and it's fraction field $K$, and we can develop the theory in this abstract setup.
+In both cases we have a Dedekind domain $A$ and its fraction field $K$, and we can develop the theory in this abstract setup.

 ## Primes = Points